Keeping gambling fun and safe

 The Company will always treat such approaches sympathetically and on their individual merits.
 We will generally speak to the customer concerned to try, independently, to determine if the referral is genuine and whether a problem exists.

-If you have entered the VSE scheme and subsequently gain entry to one of Caesars UK properties we will ask you to leave and you may be escorted off site.
-To discourage breaches of the VSE scheme, we will not return any gambling losses, stakes or winnings, as defined in the VSE agreement and the Rules of The Casino.
-If a person persistently contravenes any of our rules, including breaching a VSE, it may lead to a barring being issued.
+If you have entered the Caesars’ VSE scheme before 3rd August 2015 or have enrolled in SENSE since that date and subsequently gain entry to one of Caesars UK properties, we will ask you to leave and you may be and escorted off site.
+To discourage breaches of the VSE scheme, we will not return any gambling losses, stakes or winnings, as defined in the SENSE terms and conditions; a previous VSE agreement or the Rules of the Casino.
+If you persistently contravene any of our rules, including breaching SENSE or a VSE, it may lead to a barring being issued.